4vieva/Dear-Data-Project-/README.md

 My project is inspired by the DEAR DATA art series, which transforms personal behaviour into hand-designed visual patterns.
 Instead of representing my data by hand, my version uses Processing to create a digital postcard, turning my everyday gameplay habits into a structured artistic pattern.
 It demonstrates how often I returned to the game and shows visual rhythms tied to the weekly element cycle that I created.

 ## How to Install
-1. Download or clone repository
+1. Download or clone repository.
-2. Open the .pde file in Processing
+2. Open the .pde file in Processing.
 3. Run the Dear-Data-Project in Processing.